SCUBA Diving in the British Virgin Islands

 Divers getting ready to Scuba dive in the British Virgin Islands.

-She was another “modern” ship and the second one that not only had sails but also steam engines.
+She was another “modern” ship and the second one with sails and steam engines.

-The steam engines of the boat were shattered when it accidentally drifted into Black Rock near Salt Island.
-This shipwreck, adorned with vibrant coral growth and frequented by a multitude of fish, stands as a captivating, historically significant, and enigmatic relic within the British Virgin Islands.
+The boat’s steam engines were shattered when it accidentally drifted into Black Rock near Salt Island.
+This shipwreck, adorned with vibrant coral growth and frequented by many fish, stands as a captivating and historically significant relic within the British Virgin Islands, a testament to the power of nature and the resilience of human engineering.

 Wreck of the RMS Rhone